python-discord/summer-code-jam-2020-qualifier/README.md

     {'the': 3, 'he': 2, 'at': 2}
     ```
    - Output the words in lowercase in the dictionary.
-   - Every non-alphabet character counts as a space/wordbreak; this means that `"It's"` counts as two "words": `"it"` and `"s"`.
+   - Every non-alphabet character counts as a space or word break.
+For example, `"It's"` counts as two "words": `"it"` and `"s"`.

 ### Intermediate Requirements

 _The requirements listed in this section only apply to the `Article` class.
-Please make sure that the changes you make for the requirements this section don't break any of the requirements listed in the previous section._
+Please make sure the changes you make for the requirements this section don't break any of the requirements listed in the previous section._

-1. A common way of uniquely identifying an article is by giving it a unique `id` number.
-Add a feature to the class that gives each new `Article` that you create a unique `id` number.
-The numbers should be sequential and, in good Python tradition, the first article should get an `id` of `0`:
+1. A common way to uniquely identify an article is to give it a unique number.
+Add a feature to the class that gives each new `Article` a unique `id` number.
+The numbers should be sequential and, in good Python tradition, the first article should get an `id` of `0`.
     ```py
     >>> article_one = Article(title="PEP-8", author="Guide van Rossum", content="Use snake_case", publication_date=datetime.datetime(2001, 7, 5))
     >>> article_one.id